defra-design/aqie-design-history/app/posts/private-beta/sprint-seven.md

 ## What we focused on in sprint 7

-As a team, in sprint 7, we agreed the main points to focus on were:
+As a team in sprint 7, we agreed the main points to focus on were:

 * only showing the nearest monitoring area
 * displaying a chart with the past 24 hours of pollutant data